bcgov/platform-services-status/index.md

-In the event of a service disruption to any of the service listed below this message will be replaced with informational text.
+In the event of a disruption to any of the service listed below, this message will be replaced with informational text.

 # Current Information on Service Availability